fliphess/django-lighttpd/README.md

 # django-lighttpd
-A basic setup to use django with uwsgi and lighttpd (Works on mac osx)
+A basic setup to use django with uwsgi and lighttpd (Works on mac osx if you slightly change the requirements)

 ## Requirements